vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/tex.md

   - `\idotsint` $\idotsint$

 ::: tip
-Large operators such as continuous addition, multiplication, limits, and integrals can use `\limits` and `\nolimits` to force explicitly specify whether or not to compress these superscripts.
+Large operators such as continuous addition, multiplication, limits, and integrals can use `\limits` and `\nolimits` to force explicitly specify compress these superscripts or not.

 `\iiiint`($\liiiint$) is support by hack, so for inline display you should use `\liiiint`.